kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-2.md

 * External plugin to `kubebuilder`:
   * The plugin reads the `PluginRequest` through its `stdin` and processes the request based on the `Command` that was sent.
 If the `Command` doesn't match what the plugin supports, it writes back an error immediately without any further processing.
 If the `Command` matches what the plugin supports, it constructs a `PluginResponse` containing the `Command` that was executed by the plugin, and modified `Universe` based on the new files that were scaffolded by the external plugin, `Error` and `ErrorMsg` that add any error information, and writes the `PluginResponse` back to `kubebuilder` through `stdout`.

-* Note: If `--help` flag is being passed from `kubebuilder` to the external plugin through `PluginRequest`, the plugin attaches its help text information in the `Help` field of the `PluginResponse`.
+* Note: If `--help` flag is being passed from `kubebuilder` to the external plugin through `PluginRequest`, the plugin attaches its help text information in the `Metadata` field of the `PluginResponse`.
 Both `PluginRequest` and `PluginResponse` also contain `APIVersion` field to have compatible versioned schemas.

 * Handling plugin failures across the chain: